In a nutshell, you play an unlikely young carpenter

 - The Noseless: Pretty much every character is this, with a few exceptions (the king and Pan-Pan being examples).

-- Now Which One Was That Voice?: None of the English VAs were credited for their roles, and due to the game not being well-known, it's not very easy to come by a definite cast list, though Scooter's voice is quite easily recognisable if you're familiar with it.
+- Now Which One Was That Voice?: None of the English VAs were credited for their roles, and due to the game not being well-known, it's not very easy to come by a definite cast list, though Scooter's voice is quite easily recognizable if you're familiar with it.

-- Pandaing To The Audience: Probably the reason Pan-Pan exists.
+- Pandaing to the Audience: Probably the reason Pan-Pan exists.